 One of the most popular terms used in paper crafts is ‘Origami’.
 The Japanese term that refers to ‘folding paper’, came to be used around the 1800s, although the exact date of origin is unknown.
 Apparently, the high price of paper then restricted the use of Origami to religious events alone.

 Origami is deeply ingrained in Japanese culture, with Origami butterflies used in weddings, and Origami used as good luck charms for soldiers.
 Add Origami as one of the summer activities for kids.
 The most popular Origami crafts for kids are animal-themed crafts which they really enjoy making.

 What is the best way to tap into a child’s creative side?
 Drawing, painting, sewing, craft are all great summer activities for kids to develop their motor skills.
 Amongst drawing and painting, Rangoli making is a form of art that stimulates the imaginary side of a child’s brain and results in enchanting creations.

 Kids need an opportunity to indulge in creative work and get their hands on colours.
 Although it sounds a little tough, Rangoli making can actually be an exciting activity for kids that will be easy, fun, and enjoyable too.
 It also teaches kids about our ubiquitous Indian culture, where Rangoli is a form of art to infuse positive energy into the house and also add festive colour to any occasion or festival.

 A Rangoli can transform a very ordinary place into a beautiful one.
-It may seem a little daunting for kids to aim perfection at Rangoli making however with a little bit of practice and patience they could achieve a steady hand and churn out magnificent designs.
+It may seem a little daunting for kids to aim for perfection at Rangoli making, however with a little bit of practice and patience they could achieve a steady hand and churn out magnificent designs.

 6. Marble Painting